bkram/fm-dx-console/README.md

 ### Electron Application

-A simple graphical interface is available using Electron.
+A graphical interface is also included using Electron.
+It exposes buttons for tuning, toggling iMS/EQ, cycling antennas and playing audio.
 Launch it with:

 ```bash
 npm run electron -- --url http://fm-dx-server:[port]/